 The enactment of the class action rules was preceded by considerable debate in Norway.
 Simply put, advocates for consumer interest saw the class action as a vital and important instrument to ensure access to justice, while advocates for business interest warned against adopting class action rules and feared 'non-meritorious blackmailing' lawsuits.
 However, the rules were adopted unanimously by the Norwegian parliament.

 The Civil Procedure Act includes the possibility for both opt-in and opt-out class actions.
 According to the preparatory works, opt-in class actions are deemed to be the general rule.
 Which of the two procedures is most suitable for a specific class action is ultimately left to the court to decide.

-Class actions may be brought either by a claimant who meets the conditions for becoming a group member, provided that the action is approved, or representative or public bodies, provided that the action falls within their purpose and natural sphere of activity (e.g., the Consumer Council).
+Class actions may be brought either by a claimant who meets the conditions for becoming a group member, provided that the action is certified as a class action, or representative or public bodies, provided that the action falls within their purpose and natural sphere of activity (e.g., the Consumer Council).

 Class actions are heard before the ordinary courts (i.e., there are no specialised courts for class actions).
 Norway has a court system with three tiers.
 In civil cases, the courts are composed of one legal judge in the court of first instance, three legal judges in the court of appeal and five legal judges in the Supreme Court.
 In the court of first instance and in the court of appeal, the court may, in an individual case, be strengthened by two technical expert judges.
 There is no jury in civil cases in Norway.